 What is collateral?

 Collateral is any asset of value you own that can be used to secure a loan.
-Real estate, savings accounts, investment accounts, and cars can be used as collateral.
+Real estate, savings accounts, investment accounts, cars, and yes, stocks can be used as collateral.

 For an asset to be used as collateral, it must be in your name and have enough value to secure the loan.
 As you can imagine, lenders gain an extra layer of lending security when borrowers use collateral.

-However, borrowers may face added risks, particularly if they’re unable to repay the loan.
-When you use an asset as collateral, you are giving the lender the right to liquidate your asset to recover its funds if you are unable to keep up with your debt obligations.
+However, borrowers may face added risks, particularly if they cannot repay the loan.
+When you use an asset as collateral, you give the lender the right to liquidate your asset to recover its funds if you cannot keep up with your debt obligations.
+Borrowing against stock portfolios comes with additional risks because the value of the collateral may drop.
+If it drops, you’ll likely be responsible for the difference.

 How does using stocks as collateral work?

+Borrowing against stocks comes in various forms, most commonly called margin loans or security-based lines of credit.
 To take out a stock collateral loan, the lender will review the value of your stock portfolio and approve you for a funding amount accordingly.
-It is likely to also consider additional factors, such as your credit score and income level.
+It typically considers additional factors, such as your credit score and income level.

-Most of the time, you’ll only be able to borrow up to 50% of the value of your stock portfolio.
-If you have $10,000 in stocks, for example, most lenders won’t approve you for a loan worth more than $5,000.
+Most of the time, you’ll only be able to borrow up to 50% to 70% of the value of your stock portfolio, depending on the type of stock-collateral loan.
+If you have $10,000 in stocks, for example, most lenders won’t approve you for a loan worth more than $5,000 to $6,000 if you choose a securities-based line of credit.
 However, exceptions exist in certain cases.

 Once the lender approves you for the loan, you’ll receive the lump sum amount and make payments according to the agreed terms.
 In other cases where you want to take out a stock collateral loan, you’ll need to transfer ownership to the lender, who will own the stocks during the life of your loan.